-- Keep your room door locked at all times.
-Never sleep in an unlocked room. - Never let unauthorized persons come into your room, enter residence halls or enter apartment security doors. - Never prop open inside or outside doors. - Report any unescorted person or stranger at once.
-You do not need to contact a staff member prior to calling Public Safety immediately. - Report defective campus locks or windows and doors immediately. - Do not hide keys outside of your room or apartment.
-Do not put your name or address on your key rings. - Avoid working or studying alone in a campus building. - Theft of unattended backpacks and laptops is common.
-If you're leaving for a minute, take your things with you. - Never dress in front of a window.
-Close blinds or curtains after dark. - Consider using well vetted ride sharing services (Uber/ Lyft) over taking a ride from someone under the influence or a casual acquaintance. - If you see something that doesn't seem quite right or signs of suspicious activity, call Public Safety immediately.
+- Keep your room door locked at all times. - Never let unauthorized persons come into your room, enter residence halls or enter apartment security doors. - Never prop open inside or outside doors. - Report any unescorted person or stranger at once. - Report defective campus locks, windows and doors immediately. - Do not hide keys outside of your room or apartment.
+Do not put your name or address on your key rings. - Have a buddy when you study at home or on campus. - Don't leave your belongings unattended. - Never dress in front of a window.
+Close blinds or curtains after dark. - Consider using well vetted ride sharing services (Uber/ Lyft) over taking a ride from someone under the influence or a casual acquaintance. - If you see something that doesn't seem quite right or signs of suspicious activity, call Public Safety immediately